-Electric appliances like curling irons or hair dryers shouldn't be anywhere near the bathtub.
-Especially not while they're plugged in.
+Electric appliances like curling irons or hair dryers shouldn't be anywhere near the bathtub, especially not while they're plugged in.

 Newly born babies can't start taking baths right away.
 So if you're caring for an infant that's only a week or two old, you'll need to wait.

-Until a baby's umbilical stump has fallen off, you should stick to only giving them sponge baths.
+Until a baby's umbilical stump has fallen off, you should stick to giving them only sponge baths.
 If it's a male baby who has been circumcised, you'll want to wait until that is fully healed as well.